-- 2. Locate and mark lab bolt locations and bottom mounting bracket location, if desired.
-See Figure 4. - 3.
+- 1. Two holes, for the supply and return air openings, must be cut through the wall as shown in Figure 3. - 2.
+Locate and mark lag bolt locations, if desired.
+See Figure 3. - 3.
 Hook top rain flashing under back bend of top.
-Top rain flashing is shipped attached to the back of the unit on the right side. - 4.
-Position unit in opening and secure with 5/16 lag bolts; use 7/8 inch diameter flat washers on the lab bolts. - 5.
+Top rain flashing is shipped attached to the back of the unit on the right side.

+- Position unit in opening and secure with 5/16 lag bolts; use 7/8 inch diameter flat washers on the lab bolts. - 5.
 Secure rain flashing to wall and caulk across entire length of top.
-See Figures 3 and 4. - 6.
+See Figure 3. - 6.
 For additional mounting rigidity, the return air and supply air frames or collars can be drilled and screwed or welded to the structural wall itself (depending upon wall construction).
 Be sure to observe required clearance if combustible wall. - 7.
-On side by side installations, maintain a minimum of 20 inches clearance on right side to allow access to control panel and allow proper airflow to outdoor coil.
+On side-by-side installations, maintain a minimum of 20 inches clearance on right side to allow access to control panel and allow proper airflow to outdoor coil.
 Additional clearance may be required to meet local or national codes.